daigotanaka/daigotanaka.github.io/data-driven-debugging.md

 crucial to get our analysis peer reviewed.
 Tools such as R-markdown to semi-automatically document as we run the ad-hoc analysis facilitates the process.

+[^tablet]: In this architecture, the customer side tablet (Tablet A) does not initiate any transaction.
+This allows the entire workflow logic to exist in Tablet B for the consistency of the transactions.
+Tablet A stay as "dumb terminal" that only displays what it is told to display.